 - Check list of equipment and supplies for repairs that may be needed after the hurricane. - Note supplies that take longer to deliver and order early to ensure they are available after a hurricane.
-Stockpile essential chemicals for your operation. - Refresh emergency medical supplies, water, and dry and canned food supplies. - Obtain sufficient quantities of plywood to protect windows and doors and store in a dry area.
-As the hurricane gets closer, plywood may be scarce or unavailable.
+Stockpile chemicals that are essential for your operation. - Refresh emergency medical supplies, water, and dry and canned food supplies. - Obtain sufficient quantities of plywood to protect windows and doors, and store in a dry area.
+As the hurricane gets closer, plywood may be scare or unavailable.